List of Punisher supporting characters: Ray Schoonover

 Schoonover was Frank Castle's former commanding officer during the Vietnam War.
 On the side, he was secretly running a drug smuggling ring.
 While running for U.S. Senate, he hired the Sniper to take out anyone who knew his secret.
 The Punisher found out and forced him to confess; Schoonover promptly committed suicide afterwards.

 Ray Schoonover in other media

-Ray Schoonover appeared in Netflix TV shows, portrayed by Clancy Brown:
+Ray Schoonover appears in Marvel's Netflix television series, portrayed by Clancy Brown: